ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-1.md

         ret
 ```

 But is that all that the compiler can do?
-Thankfully not, modern compilers are very proficient in generating code that utilizes all available instructions, provided they have the right information.
+Thankfully not.
+Modern compilers are very proficient in generating code that utilizes all available instructions, provided they have the right information.
-For example, our `dotprod()` function operates on `int32_t` elements, what if we could limit the range to 8-bit?
+For example, the `dotprod()` function that you wrote operates on `int32_t` elements, what if you could limit the range to 8-bit?
 Something like that is not untypical, and we know there is an Armv8 ISA extension that [provides a pair of new `SDOT`/`UDOT` instructions to perform a dotprot across 8-bit elements of 2 vectors and store the results in the 32-bit elements of the resulting vector](https://developer.arm.com/documentation/102651/a/What-are-dot-product-intructions-).
 Could the compiler make use of that automatically?
-Or Should we resort to a hand-written version that uses the respective intrinsics?
+Or should you resort to a hand-written version that uses the respective intrinsics?

 It turns out that some compilers can, and will detect that the number or the iterations is a multiple of the number of elements in a SIMD vector.
 Convert the code to use `int8_t` types for `A` and `B` arrays: